virtadpt/exocortex-halo/beta_fork/README.md

 * / - Online documentation.
 (GET)
 * /ping - Ping the server to see if it's available.
 Responds with "pong" (GET)
 * /response - Given some JSON as input ({ "botname": "name", "apikey": "some API key", "stimulus": "Some text to respond to." }), run it through the chatbot brain and return a response.
 Responses will take the form { "response": "Some response here...", "id": <HTTP response code> }  (GET)
-** X-API-Key - The bot's unique API key to prevent abuse.
-** X-Text-To-Respond-To - Text to run through the chatbot brain.
-It would be ideal if the text was cleaned up (extraneous whitespace stripped out, only one sentence at a time) but just in case some cleanup will be done on the server side also.
-* /learn - Given a string of input, run it through the chatbot brain to train ita little more.
-Does not return a response to the text, instead it responds with { "response": "trained" }  (PUT)  Requires the following HTTP headers:
+* /learn - Given some JSON as input ({ "botname": "Alice", "apikey": "abcd", "stimulus": "This is some text I want to train the Markov engine on.
+I do not expect to get a response to the text at the same time." }), run it through the chatbot brain to train it a little more.
+Does not return a response to the text, instead it responds with { "response": "trained", "id": <HTTP response code> }  (PUT)
-** X-API-Key - The bot's unique API key to prevent abuse.
-** X-Text-To-Learn - Text to run through the chatbot brain.
-It would be ideal if the text was cleaned up (extraneous whitespace stripped out, only one sentence at a time) but just in case some cleanup will be done on the server side also.
 * /register - Registers the API key of a new client with the server.
 This isn't meant to be used by the client, but on the server-side with a shell script to control what bots can and can't access the server (which keeps people from monkeying around with the chatbot brain).
 An API key is required for this, also - it's kept in the server's .conf file.
 (PUT)  Requires the following HTTP headers:
 ** X-API-Key - The server's API key, restricting access.